 This action consists of regular outreach to researchers/contractors in the field of wastewater treatment in order to stay abreast of potential new technologies for PCB removal.

-6.2.5 Survey Electrical Equipment
+6.2.5 Survey of Local Electrical Equipment

 This action would conduct a survey of local utilities and other owners of electrical equipment to document the presence/amount of PCBs in transformers.
 Identify PCB-containing equipment (nominal 1 ppm concentration) that has a reasonable pathway to the river, if spilled, and target for removal.

-6.2.6 Leak Prevention/ Detection
+6.2.6 Leak Prevention/ Detection in Electrical Equipment

-This action consists of implementation of state and/or local ordinance to require a leak prevention/detection system in any PCB-containing transformer or capacitor.
+This action consists of implementation of state and/or local ordinance to require a leak prevention/detection system for any PCB-containing transformer or capacitor.

 6.2.7 Regulation of Waste Disposal

-This action consists of programs designed to review local/regional laws regulating waste disposal (including oil burning) and illegal dumping, and revise as necessary (e.g. enforcing fines/other penalties for improperly disposing of PCBs.)
+This action consists of programs designed to review local/regional laws regulating waste disposal (including used oil burning) and illegal dumping, and revise as necessary (e.g. enforcing fines/other penalties for improperly disposing of PCBs.)

 6.2.8 Stormwater Source Tracing

-Through Ecology’s Urban Waters Initiative, a team of Ecology staff and specialists from the Spokane Regional Health District have sampled water and visited businesses along the river to identify sources of toxic chemicals, including PCBs.
+Through Ecology’s Urban Waters Initiative, a team of Ecology staff and specialists from the Spokane Regional Health District have sampled water and visited businesses along the river to identify sources of toxic chemicals, including PCBs (Ecology, 2012).
 These studies are designed to identify potential hot spots (i.e. areas contributing an inordinately high amount of PCBs) that could be controlled in the future.
 This action consists of considering these source tracing activities to identify significant sources of PCBs to the Spokane stormwater system.

 6.2.9 Removal of Carp from Lake Spokane